Sample the Tropical Fruit Available in Puerto Rico

 Where Can I Get Some of this Fruit to Try?

 You can find many of these fruits at street side fruit vendors or local markets.
 Also almost every town will have a “mercado” that should have fruit stands.
 The Mercado in Rio Piedras is especially fruitful!
-There is a decent fruit stand called La Frutera on Route 3 Este, at Km 32.5, before you get to the Luquillo beach and kiosks.
+There is sometimes a decent fruit stand called La Frutera on Route 3 Este, at Km 32.5, before you get to the Luquillo beach and kiosks.
 It had a small variety of fruits.
 Even if you don’t want to try the fruit, these fruit stands make beautiful pictures!
 Along many roads you will find fruit stands set up in cars or trucks along the roadside (RT 3 has a number of them between Canovanas and Fajardo).
 You may even find some tropical fruit at the supermarkets, but you need to watch for freshness and ripeness.
 I have found Amigo supermarkets sometimes carry some of these tropical fruits.
-Also check out the Urbano Market in Condado (first Sunday/month), Organic market in Old San Juan every Saturday and Plaza Las Americas Mall has a large Farmers Market on the last weekend of every month.
+Also check out the Urbano Market in Condado (first Sunday/month), Organic market in Old San Juan every Saturday and Plaza Las Americas Mall has a large Farmers Market every weekend from Thursday – Sunday on the third floor.
+Many fruit growers are out west, so check out there for some good locally grown fruit too!
+The San Sebastian Mercado on Fridays usually has some neat stuff.
 One thing to note about tropical fruit is that it is usually soft and mushy — you eat a lot of them with a spoon, unlike apples, peaches or pears which you can just hold in your hand and eat.

 But I Don’t Speak Spanish